 7. Pumpkin Spice Lattes Are a Little Misleading, Too

-Indulging in your favorite pumpkin spice latte — or a healthier Pumpkin Spice Shakeology smoothie — is the perfect way to welcome fall.
+Indulging in a Creamy Pumpkin Spice Shakeology is the perfect way to welcome fall.

 While pumpkin spice lattes from popular chains do contain a bit of pumpkin puree, the real taste comes from pumpkin spice — a mixture of cinnamon, nutmeg, and cloves meant to help boost the fruit’s taste.